Skip to content

 Current.
 Desired.
 Actions.
 Results.

 The Stoic framework underneath this practice is deceptively simple.
-Epictetus, Marcus's philosophical teacher through texts, drew a single line through human experience: things within our control and things outside it.
+Epictetus, Marcus's philosophical teacher through texts, drew a single line through human experience: things within your control and things outside it.
 Your judgments, your intentions, your effort — those are yours.
 Outcomes, other people's opinions, whether the rain falls on your campaign — those are not.

 The dichotomy of control is not passive acceptance.
 That is the common misreading.
 It is radical focus.
 Pour everything into the actions you command.
 Release attachment to results you cannot guarantee.
 Then measure honestly, adjust, and repeat.